 - No alternate flooring, such as tile, wood or wall-to-wall carpet, may be installed in rooms.
 Area rugs without adhesive backings are permitted.

-- Only "Poster Putty" or small finishing nails may be used to apply decoration to walls (except cinderblock walls) and other surfaces.
-Nails may be obtained from Residence Life staff.
+- Only small finishing nails may be used to apply decoration to walls.
+Cinderblock wall may use 3M/command strips or poster putty.
+Nails may be obtained from Residence Life staff, or you can bring your own thin nails.
 No tape or any kind of adhesives are to be used on walls, doors, windows, furniture or any other surfaces.

 - “Washable” crayons may not be used on any surfaces.

-- Decorations must be a minimum of 1 foot of the ceiling and at least 3 feet from all four sides of a fire extinguisher or fire alarm pull station.
+- Decorations can only be hung from walls (not attached to or suspended from ceilings), and must be a minimum of 1 foot from the ceiling and at least 3 feet from all four sides of a fire extinguisher or fire alarm pull station.
 Decorations are prohibited on fire doors.

 - Christmas decorations: